tnotstar/go-minolas/README.md

-# The `tgotlib` library
+# The `go-minolas` library

-A set of Go routines that I use to include in my daily work.
+A set of Go stuff that I'm used to include in my daily work.